tvilo/tvilo/README.md

 ### Hello World 👋
 I am a Computer Network Engineer in Baton Rouge.
-- 🔭 Working on multiple frontend and backend project using Python and PostgreSQL.
+- 🔭 Working on multiple frontend and backend projects using Python and PostgreSQL.
 - 🌱 Learning design patterns in depth
 <br>
 <!--